demospace-ai/coaster/README.md

     1. Serverless VPC Access
     1. Service Networking
     1. Artifact Registry
-1. Create a new DB password in the new projects Secret Manager with the name `fabra-db-password`
+1. Create a new DB password in the new projects Secret Manager with the name `fabra-db-password`.
-1. Create a new Terraform bucket in Cloud Storage and add it to the Terraform file
+1. Create a new Terraform bucket in Cloud Storage and add it to the Terraform file.
-1. Connect the Github repository to the new GCP project
+1. Connect the Github repository to the new GCP project.
-1. Copy OAuth secrets to the new project's Secret Manager and ensure the code references them correctly
+1. Copy OAuth secrets to the new project's Secret Manager and ensure the code references them correctly.
 1. Enable Cloud Build to deploy to Cloud Run:

         gcloud iam service-accounts add-iam-policy-binding \